dart-lang/language/working/augmentations/feature-specification.md

 specified in the augmentation chain.

 It's a **compile-time** error if:

-*   An augmentation declaration is applied to a declaration of a different kind.
-    For example, augmenting a function with a `class`, a method with a getter, a constructor with a static method, etc.

-    The exception is that a variable declaration (introductory or augmenting) is treated as a getter declaration (and a setter declaration if non-final) for purposes of augmentation.
-These implicit declarations can augment and be augmented by other explicit getter and setter declarations.
-See the next section.

 *   The signature of the augmenting function does not [match][signature matching] the signature of the augmented function.